Psykotikism/Mutant_Tanks/INFORMATION.md

 				// 32: Enable Chargers.
 (Only available in Left 4 Dead 2.)
 				"Special Types"				"-1"

-				// Name of the Mutant Boomer.
-				// Note: This name is only used for renaming the Mutant Boomer in the server and checking which translation phrase to use.
-				// Note: For displaying this name in chat messages and other forms of text, use the translation file.
-				// Note: This setting can be overridden for specific players.
-				// --
-				// Character limit: 32
-				// --
-				// Empty: "Boomer"
-				// Not Empty: Boomer's custom name
-				"Boomer Name"				"Boomer #1"

-				// Name of the Mutant Charger.
-				// Note: This name is only used for renaming the Mutant Charger in the server and checking which translation phrase to use.
-				// Note: For displaying this name in chat messages and other forms of text, use the translation file.
-				// Note: This setting can be overridden for specific players.
-				// --
-				// Character limit: 32
-				// --
-				// Empty: "Charger"
-				// Not Empty: Charger's custom name
-				"Charger Name"				"Charger #1"

-				// Name of the Mutant Hunter.
-				// Note: This name is only used for renaming the Mutant Hunter in the server and checking which translation phrase to use.
-				// Note: For displaying this name in chat messages and other forms of text, use the translation file.
-				// Note: This setting can be overridden for specific players.
-				// --
-				// Character limit: 32
-				// --
-				// Empty: "Hunter"
-				// Not Empty: Hunter's custom name
-				"Hunter Name"				"Hunter #1"

-				// Name of the Mutant Jockey.
-				// Note: This name is only used for renaming the Mutant Jockey in the server and checking which translation phrase to use.
-				// Note: For displaying this name in chat messages and other forms of text, use the translation file.
-				// Note: This setting can be overridden for specific players.
-				// --
-				// Character limit: 32
-				// --
-				// Empty: "Jockey"
-				// Not Empty: Jockey's custom name
-				"Jockey Name"				"Jockey #1"

-				// Name of the Mutant Smoker.
-				// Note: This name is only used for renaming the Mutant Smoker in the server and checking which translation phrase to use.
-				// Note: For displaying this name in chat messages and other forms of text, use the translation file.
-				// Note: This setting can be overridden for specific players.
-				// --
-				// Character limit: 32
-				// --
-				// Empty: "Smoker"
-				// Not Empty: Smoker's custom name
-				"Smoker Name"				"Smoker #1"

-				// Name of the Mutant Spitter.
-				// Note: This name is only used for renaming the Mutant Spitter in the server and checking which translation phrase to use.
-				// Note: For displaying this name in chat messages and other forms of text, use the translation file.
-				// Note: This setting can be overridden for specific players.
-				// --
-				// Character limit: 32
-				// --
-				// Empty: "Spitter"
-				// Not Empty: Spitter's custom name
-				"Spitter Name"				"Spitter #1"

 				// The model used by all Mutant Special Infected.
 				// Note: This setting only works for the Smoker, Boomer, and Hunter.
 				// Note: This setting can be used for standard Special Infected.